callumrollo/satellite-sea-ice/README.md

 `download_ice_data.py` will download the geotiffs (no land mask) for a user specified range of dates

-`classify_ice.ipynb` reads the geotiffs and extracts the nearest pixel to usere specified lon-lat pairs and plots the sea ice extent in time
+`classify_ice.ipynb` reads the geotiffs and extracts the nearest pixel to user specified lon-lat pairs and plots the sea ice extent in time

-`figures` contains two figures: the ice cover percentage and whether each day is classed as open water (ice <= 50 %) or ice (ice > 50 %)
+`results` contains csv files of ice percentage and classification for the user specified sites and time range

+`figures` contains figures from the results